GabiMarginean/FLCD/L3/README.md

-  > If any syntax error occur, those will be printed on the console in the form of:
+  > - If any syntax error occur, those will be printed on the console in the form of:
   >
   >   `Syntax Error: line 7 at: 'int@'`
   >
-  > Otherwise the method will print `Lexically correct`
+  > - Otherwise the method will print:
+  >
+  >    `Lexically correct`